Endogenous Epistemic Weighting under Heterogeneous Information: Segmented Competence and Mixture Models

-where each $f_c$ represents the competence distribution of informational group $c$ and $\pi_c$ its population share.
-We focus on the case $C=3$, corresponding to a low-competence group, an intermediate group, and a highly competent minority.
+where $f_c$ denotes the competence distribution of group $c$ and $\pi_c$ its population share.
+We focus on the case $C=3$, corresponding to a low-competence group, an intermediate group, and a highly competent group.
+Mixture specifications of this kind arise naturally when electorates contain subpopulations that differ systematically in informational quality \citep{nitzan1982,bolandMajority1989,estlundEpistemic2018,bovens2003,dietrichDeliberation2025}.

-Mixture models of this type have a long tradition in the analysis of epistemic aggregation and jury theorems.
-Early work on heterogeneous juries already emphasized that average competence can be misleading when electorates contain informationally distinct subpopulations \citep{nitzan1982,bolandMajority1989}.
-More recent contributions in social choice explicitly study bimodal and multimodal competence distributions to capture expert--lay divides and informational asymmetries across social groups \citep{estlundEpistemic2018,bovens2003,dietrichDeliberation2025}.

-Competence mixture models generate informational heterogeneity through discrete strata rather than gradual variation, making collective accuracy sensitive to the size and separation of informed minorities.
-Because majority rule is largely insensitive to small but highly competent groups, CMMs provide a stringent testbed for ESCM, where gains should arise precisely when heterogeneity reflects polarization rather than diffuse noise.
-The objective is not to fit any specific empirical electorate, but to construct a transparent and demanding environment for assessing the epistemic performance of ESCM relative to CJT.